Sports Medicine Staff

 In January 2010, the Tennessee Athletic Trainer's Society (TATS) named Newman the Collegiate Athletic Trainer of the Year.

-Newman is in his 16th year with the UT training staff and his 15th with the men's basketball program.
-During his tenure with the basketball team, the Vols have advanced to postseason play 11 times-including nine NCAA Tournaments and a pair of NIT berths.
-Newman has been a part of four NCAA Sweet Sixteen teams, one Elite Eight team and two SEC Championship squads.
-Under his care, the Volunteers men's tennis team also advanced to three consecutive NCAA semifinals from 2000-03.
+The 2016-17 academic year will be Newman's 22nd with the UT sports medicine staff and his 21st with the men's basketball program.
+During his tenure with the basketball team, the Vols have advanced to postseason play 15 times'including 11 NCAA Tournaments and four NIT berths.
+Newman has been a part of five NCAA Sweet Sixteen teams, one Elite Eight team and two SEC Championship squads.

 When Newman first joined the Tennessee training staff in a full-time role in 1997, he was no stranger to the UT training room, having served as a volunteer student trainer and a graduate assistant before his full-time appointment.
-During that time, he worked with UT's football, men's tennis and men's track & field teams.
+During that time, he worked with UT's football, men's and women's tennis, men's golf and men's track & field teams, as well as both spirit squads.

-He earned his B.S. in Exercise science from UT in 1994 and completed his master's in Kinesiology in May 1997.
-Newman is a member of the National Athletic Trainers Association (NATA), the National Academy of Sports Medicine (NASM) and the American College of Sports Medicine (ACSM).
+He earned his B.S. in Exercise Science from UT in 1994 and completed his master's in Kinesiology in May 1997.
+Newman is a member of the National Athletic Trainers' Association (NATA) and the National Academy of Sports Medicine (NASM).

-In the fall of 2009, Newman authored an article about Lofton's successful return from cancer entitled "The Toughest Opponent," that was published in Training & Conditioning Magazine.
+In the fall of 2009, Newman authored an article about Lofton's successful return from cancer entitled 'The Toughest Opponent," that was published in Training & Conditioning Magazine.
+And in 2010, he gave sudden cardiac arrest case study presentations at the Southeastern Conference Sports Medicine Seminar and the Collegiate Athletic Trainers' Society Spring Symposium.

 Newman is married to the former Stacey Perry.
-The couple has two daughters, Katherine (7) and Natalie (3).
+The couple has two daughters, Katherine and Natalie.

 Greg Mytyk, MA, ATC